-The workshop was formally inaugurated by HE Mr Musa Almaaytah, Minister of Political and Parliamentary Affairs, HE Dr Florian Reindel, Chargé d’Affaires at the Embassy of the Federal Republic of Germany to Jordan, Dr Fedaa al-Hmoud, President of the Bureau for Legislation and Opinion and Mr Siraj Khan, Head of Projects at the Foundation.
+The workshop was formally inaugurated by HE Mr Musa Almaaytah, Minister of Political and Parliamentary Affairs, HE Dr Florian Reindel, Chargé d’Affaires at the Embassy of the Federal Republic of Germany to Jordan, Dr Fedaa al-Hmoud, President of the Bureau for Legislation and Opinion and the Head of Project at the Foundation.

 HE Mr Musa Almaaytah said in his opening words that this workshop was of great importance and extremely timely in analysing Jordan’s progress towards comprehensive reform, especially regarding electoral law reform and the development of political parties.
 Dr Reindel highlighted that the German Embassy and the German Federal Foreign Office were proud of supporting the Foundation in providing technical trainings to legal drafters at the Bureau.
 Responding to Dr Reindel, Dr Fedaa al-Hmoud thanked the German Federal Foreign Office for their support in building the capacities of legal drafters with comparative and technical expertise provided by the Foundation.
 She emphasised the positive cooperation with the Foundation and reiterated that the technical support offered by Foundation experts to legal drafters of the Bureau was very important for strengthening the quality of legislation in Jordan.